isomerpages/nhg-ohrpp/_publications/Tissue Compliance Circulars.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
 <p>New to Tissue Banking Activities?
-In NHG, you must complete the Human
+In NHG Health, you must complete the
-Tissue Framework (HTF) Course before commencing tissue banking activities
+Human Tissue Framework (HTF) Course before commencing tissue banking activities
 <br>1.
 Who should complete the HTF Course
 <br>2.
 What to expect from the HTF Course
 <br>3.
 When should the HTF Course be completed